Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 - Arizona has won nine games against the spread this season, while failing to cover once.

-- Florida Atlantic has put together an 8-3-0 ATS record so far this season.
+- Florida Atlantic has covered eight times in 11 games with a spread this season.

-- So far this year, six out of the Owls' 11 games with an over/under have gone over the point total.
+- In the Owls' 11 chances this season, the combined scoring has gone over the point total six times.

 Arizona Futures Odds